tdrhq/bknr.cluster/README.md

 bknr.cluster absolutely needs a fork of bknr.datastore: https://github.com/tdrhq/bknr-datastore.

-In particular, the fork ensures that transactions are only committed after being applied to all replicas.
+In particular, the fork ensures that transactions are only committed after being applied to a majority of replicas.

 bknr.cluster also needs braft, which is a pretty heavy dependency.
 (For this reason, it's unlikely that you'll find